 A few rules need to be followed when looking into purchasing insurance for parents or grandparents.
 The applicant needs to be involved in the process.
 They will have to be able to answer the medical questions and sign their name on the application.

-If they apply for a guaranteed issue plan with no medical questions, they will still need to be healthy enough to sign their name and understand what they are agreeing to.
-By getting life insurance, you are entering into a legal contract with the provider.
+If they apply for a guaranteed issue plan with no medical questions, they will still need to be healthy enough to sign their name and understand what they agree to.
+By getting life insurance, you are entering into a legal contract with the provider, a power of attorney cannot do this for someone.

 Final Thoughts On If Burial Insurance Is Worth Buying

 a.
 So, is burial insurance worth it?
 This coverage is straightforward and will help you leave a financial legacy for your family.
-Not only can you receive coverage with no waiting period to cover funeral costs, but you and your family will have peace of mind knowing your final expenses are taken care of.
+Not only can most seniors receive coverage with no waiting period, but you and your family will have peace of mind knowing your final expenses are taken care of.

 b.
-One of the best ways to understand if funeral insurance is a good idea is by doing the math and seeing how long you need to live before overpaying for the policy.
+One of the best ways to understand if funeral insurance is a good idea is to calculate the premiums and see how long you need to live before overpaying for the policy.

 c.
 After doing the math and seeing how much coverage is needed, you will know how to move forward with your funeral planning.
 Many variables come into play, and every person has a different financial situation.
 The key is learning your options and choosing the best final expense insurance plan to use.